 - Place the pan in the middle of the preheated oven for about 15 minutes.

-- Take the pan out of the oven and carefully place the salted eggs on top.
+- Remove the pan from the oven and carefully place the salted eggs on top.

 - Sprinkle grated cheese on top of the eggs and cake.

-- Place the pan back in the oven for 15 to 20 more minutes.
+- Place the bibingka pan back in the oven for 15 to 20 more minutes.

 - Take the pan out and set it aside for at least 10 minutes to cool.

-- Serve, sprinkle with more grated cheese, if desired.
+- Serve and sprinkle bibingka with additional grated cheese, if desired.

 Notes

-- Do not use glutinous rice flour, that will give you a completely different texture (and taste) for the rice cake.
+- Cook’s Tip: Do not use glutinous rice flour, as it will yield a completely different texture (and taste) for the rice cake.